mohamad-supangat/Quote_today/README.md

-# Kamisama no Inai Nichiyoubi
+# Junjou Romantica

-Hampnie Hambart
+Akihiko Usami

-Remember this.
-The only words that can keep you alive are "I want to live."
+I am not a person who only wants to receive things from him, I want to be the person who can give things to him.